 Inspections are carried out by Energy Safety's Compliance Division on a regular basis to verify the work performed by utilities, as reported in approved wildfire mitigation plans (WMPs) or subsequent filings and assess general conditions of electrical infrastructure that may adversely impact an electrical corporation's wildfire risk.
 Accordingly, Energy Safety inspections are distinguished into two lines of effort.
 Inspections related to an electrical corporation's execution of its WMP initiatives is referred to as "WMP Initiative Inspections," findings of which are detailed in Table 2.
 Issues discovered during these inspections are categorized as violations and are accompanied by a notice of violation (NOV).
 In addition to assessing compliance with WMP initiatives, Energy Safety inspectors also visually assess the electrical infrastructure and surrounding vegetation to determine whether conditions are present which increase an electrical corporation's ignition and wildfire risk.
-These inspections are referred to as "General Wildfire Safety Inspections" and findings are detailed in Table 3 below.
-Issues discovered during these inspections are categorized as defects and are accompanied by a notice of we and into the more than the set of the set o
+These inspections are referred to as "General Wildfire Safety Inspections."

+Issues discovered during these inspections are categorized as defects and are accompanied by a notice of defect (NOD).